Sacrificing a portion of your salary can help you boost your super and save you tax.

 boosting your super nest egg through salary sacrifice

 improving cash flow for living expenses, which may have otherwise been limited by salary sacrifice alone.

 And once you turn 60 years old, you will save even more money because pension payments from your SMSF to you are tax free.
-Find out more about TRAP.
+For more information on TRIS, please click here.

 Other tax-effective ways to boost your super

 While salary sacrifice is one of the most advantageous and tax-effective retirement savings vehicles, it is not the only one.
 Consider the following options to further boost your super:

 Salary packaging: Your employer is able to pay for some services or items such as computers, cars and childcare straight from your pre-tax salary.

 Government co-contribution: If you make after-tax contributions to your super the government will match some or all of what you put in.